 WHAT WE OFFER

-Trainings are always community and learner-centred — a needs assessment or interview is conducted with the host organization and/or potential facilitators to determine training needs and skill gaps.
+Trainings are always community and learner-centered.
+A needs assessment or interview is conducted with the host organization and/or potential facilitators to determine training needs and skill gaps.

-Scheduled: We offer trainings across the country, or can create a customized training for your organization or community.
+We offer trainings across the country and can create customized training for your organization or community.

 WHO SHOULD TAKE TRAINING?